Saturday 26th February 2022

 Key employee satisfaction trends for 2022

 Never before has it been more important for businesses to look out for their employees.
-Amidst a competitive job market and a pandemic that has led many employees to reconsider their career trajectory, businesses that don’t make an effort to support their workforce will find it harder and harder to hold onto their top talent.
+Amidst a competitive job market and a pandemic that has led many employees to reconsider their career trajectory, companies that don’t make an effort to support their workforce will find it harder and harder to hold onto their top talent.

 1. Happier workers are productive workers